Cyb-Leon/Cyb-Leon/README.md

      - Network & Database security.
      - And creating databases & security systems.

-- ❤️ I love writting code and reading.
+- ❤️ Reading & writing is a thing.
 - 📚 I’m currently learning ReactJS
 - 👯 I’m looking to collaborate and become more participatory in the community
 - 💬 Ask me about anything [here](https://discord.gg/hXPHycD6)
    - :computer: Discord: server
-- 📫 How to reach me : Discord or Twitter
+- 📫 How to reach me : Discord

 <!---